A Power Apps Custom Connector

 .NET Core 3.1 runtime

-navigate to http://haddley-power-app-api.azurewebsites.net/swagger to see a list of the GET, POST, PUT and DELETE actions
+I navigated to http://haddley-power-app-api.azurewebsites.net/swagger to see the GET, POST, PUT and DELETE actions

 Use the Swagger user interface to test the API